yangsaiyong/tf-adaptive-softmax-lstm-lm/README.md

 ```
 **result:**

 On GBW corpus, we achived a perplexcity of 43.24 after 5 epochs, taking about two days to train on 2 GPUs with synchronous gradient updates.
-Detail experiment result and usage demo can be found here [tf-adaptive-softmax-lstm-lm](https://github.com/yangsaiyong/tf-adaptive-softmax-lstm-lm).

 | Epoch | Elapse | Train PPL | Valid PPL | Test PPL |
 | ----- | ------ | --------- | --------- | -------- |